smoorke/ScalA_Dev/ScalA/Resources/ReadMe.txt

 **ScalA 0.8.8**
 Fixed reselecting already selected alt would glitch restore position.
-Fixed reselecting 'Someone' while on overview would blank button text and images fo a split second.
+Fixed reselecting 'Someone' while on overview would blank button text and images for a split second.
 Moved quicklaunch folder selection dialog to settings.
-Implemented Cancellationtoken for quicklaunch defferred icon loading.
+Implemented Cancellationtoken for quicklaunch deferred icon loading.
 Added Rounded Corners setting for them Windows 11 fanboys.
 Moved default quicklaunch location to %ProgramData%/ScalA.
    (this is to prevent exceptions when Windows Defender Ransomware Protection is on)